Administrative Office No.: 0824-2425966

 The University Research Council (URC) shall constitute an Academic Expert Committee (AEC) of three members who shall be reputed scholars in the relevant area.
 The Academic Expert Committee shall consider and recommend the suitability of the applicant.
 The Academic Expert Committee, while considering the proposal shall invite the applicant for detailed discussion, and make a recommendation with a provisional date of registration for starting of the Post Doctoral programme by providing a provisional approval letter to the candidate.

 Upon receiving provisional approval letter, the candidate has to register for the programme by paying the prescribed admission fee along with the eight copies of Synopsis of the Thesis.

 After registration, the candidate has to submit the final thesis (five copies along with a soft copy) in prescribed format, any day between three months to three years along with prescribed examination fee.

 (2) Certification from the Head of the Department/ constituent college/ institution

-(7) Analytical discussion to demonstrate the research contribution leading to new knowledge and/or additional knowledge to the chosen area.
+(7) Body of the thesis which shall consists of analytical discussion leading to demonstrate the contribution of new knowledge and/or additional knowledge to the chosen area.

-(8) Additional publications if any, with explanatory note on thesis relevant to the thesis
+(8) Additional publications relevant to the thesis if any, with explanatory note.

 (9) Summary and conclusion